zumen-org/zumen/README.md

 ## Compiling

 Zumen is written in Typescript, and can be made into an executable binary using [Deno](https://deno.land).
+You can also use a binary from the [releases](https://github.com/zumen-org/zumen/releases).

 ```bash
 $ git clone https://github.com/zumen-org/zumen